 TYPE std_ulogic IS ( 'U', -- Uninitialized 'X', -- Forcing Unknown '0', -- Forcing 0 '1', -- Forcing 1 'Z', -- High Impedance 'W', -- Weak Unknown 'L', -- Weak 0 'H', -- Weak 1 '-' -- Don't care );

-std_ulogic is simply an enumerated type which lists the possible values as enumeration literals.
+std_ulogic is simply an enumerated type that lists the possible values as enumeration literals.
 When a signal or variable is declared with

 'U' value is the first of the listed values.
 That’s the reason why a signal of the

 'U' if given no initial value.
 By default, an uninitialized signal will get the leftmost value from the type declaration.
 That’s how VHDL works.

 What does it mean that a type is unresolved?

 If multiple drivers are driving different values onto a signal of the

 std_ulogic type, that’s not going to work.
 Conflicting drivers is an error in VHDL.
 The simulation won’t compile, or the design won’t synthesize.
 Driver conflicts are not resolved with the